Worship With Us

 With the universal Christian Church, The Lutheran Church—Missouri Synod teaches and responds to the love of the Triune God: the Father, creator of all that exists; Jesus Christ, the Son, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over death and Satan; and the Holy Spirit, who creates faith through God's Word and Sacraments.
 The three persons of the Trinity are coequal and coeternal, one God.

-We invite all to worship with us at Bethlehem Lutheran Church and to listen to the word of God as Pastor Mark Bertermann presents valuable sermons and life lessons.
+We invite all to worship with us at Bethlehem Lutheran Church and to listen to the Word of God as Pastor Mark Bertermann and Pastor Andrew Noble present valuable sermons and life lessons.

 Walking Together at Bethlehem Lutheran